milos-p-lab/VB6-on-Windows-11/docs/extras.md

 ## 💡 Additional Notes

 - The original **Smart Indenter 3.5** add-in is no longer publicly available.
-  However, VB6 still includes built-in code formatting via the **Add-In Manager**,
+  However, VB6 still includes basic formatting options through the **Add-In Manager** and
-  and indentation can also be adjusted manually through `Tools → Options → Editor Format`.
+  indentation settings under `Tools → Options → Editor Format`.

 - All tools listed above were verified to work correctly with this VB6 package.
 - You can add or remove them anytime without affecting VB6 itself.

+> ⚙️ **Future Add-Ins:**
+> Any free or open-source extensions that are compatible with modern Windows
+> and do not violate licensing terms will likely be added to future installer releases.
+> For now, no freely distributable add-ins were found suitable for direct inclusion.

 ---